Sandra Toffolo

 Describing the city, describing the state: Representations of Venice and the Venetian Terraferma in the Renaissance (Leiden and Boston: Brill, 2020).

-Crossroads in early modern Italy: Encounters between foreign travelers and local inhabitants, special issue (co-edited with Marta Albalá Pelegrín) of Annali dell’Istituto storico italo-germanico in Trento / Jahrbuch des italienisch-deutschen historischen Instituts in Trient 49, no. 1 (2023).
+Marta Albalá Pelegrín and Sandra Toffolo eds., Crossroads in early modern Italy: Encounters between foreign travelers and local inhabitants, special issue of Annali dell’Istituto storico italo-germanico in Trento / Jahrbuch des italienisch-deutschen historischen Instituts in Trient 49, no. 1 (2023).

 Articoli e saggi